nlindley/mail-to-omnifocus/README.md

 Clone this repository to `~/Library/Services`.

 ```
-git clone https://github.com/nlindley/mail-to-omnifocus.git "~/Library/Services/Send to Omnifocus and Archive.workflow"
+git clone https://github.com/nlindley/mail-to-omnifocus.git ~/Library/Services/Send\ to\ OmniFocus\ and\ Archive.workflow
 ```

 If you would like a keyboard shortcut, go to System Preferences, Keyboard, Keyboard Shortcuts.
 Select Services in the left pane and select the service in the right pane.
 Click the `add shortcut` button and enter the key combination you wish to use.
+If Mail is already running, you will need to restart it before the keyboard shortcut will work.

 ## License